 As disclosed above, the Council has disposed of a number of assets where the consideration cannot be known with certainty at the current balance sheet date as the final amount is contingent on a number of other events.
-Where possible the Council has estimated the fair value of these proceeds.
+Where possible the Council has estimated the fair value of these proceeds on a likely average basis.
 In the case of disposal of land in North East Cambridge the potential proceeds are so uncertain both in timing and amount and no value has currently been recognised in the accounts.
-The total estimated proceeds on disposal of assets have been reflected in the surplus on disposal as reported on other operating income in the Comprehensive Income and Expenditure Statement.
+The total estimated proceeds on disposal of assets have been reflected in the surplus on disposal as reported in other operating income in the Comprehensive Income and Expenditure Statement.